jmackrory/USElectricity/Notes.md

 ## Running Docker setup
 - change dir to root of project build container:
-"docker compose -f docker/docker-compose.yml build tfjupyter"
+"docker compose -f docker/docker-compose.yml build"

 run container:
-"docker compose -f docker/docker-compose.yml run tfjupyter"
+"docker compose -f docker/docker-compose.yml up"
 - should have whole project folder mounted to dir.

 shut it all down
 "docker compose -f docker/docker-compose.yml down"

+## Feb 15
+Tried FastAPI container to try debugging what was up with networking.
+Note that you need to use "up" not "run" to bring up the machine and networks and actually run it.

 ## Feb 14